allthingsembedded/allthingsembedded.github.io/content/post/bare-metal-register-access-api.md

 <img src="/images/bare_metal_reg_access/gpio_map.png" alt="GPIO Registers for an STM32F030 MCU" width="600" style="align-content:center;"/>
 </p>

-Therefore, an access to the address `0x48000000` will modify the `GPIOA_MODER` register, used to change the operating mode of the GPIO.
-Each bit in this register has an associated meaning also defined in the reference manual.
+Therefore, an access to address `0x48000000` will modify the `GPIOA_MODER` register, used to change the operating mode of the GPIO.
+Each bit in this register has an associated meaning, also defined in the reference manual.
 Notice that some of these bits have a reset value different than 0.
-That is, when the peripheral is reset, this bit will have this reset value.
+That is, when the peripheral is reset, this bit will be restored to this value.

 Even though it is not shown in the previous picture, some bits in some registers might not be writable.
 For example, the `GPIOA_IDR`, which stands for __Input Data Register__, is a read-only register.
 The bits in this register cannot be written, as they would have no meaning (we cannot change an input value, after all).